 - Metro 2 - RBWH busway station to UQ Lakes busway station.

-The expanded project will introduce a new fleet of 60 metro vehicles, each with capacity for up to 150 people, that can use the busway alongside other bus services.
+The project will introduce a new fleet of 60 metro vehicles, each with capacity for up to 150 people, that can use the busway alongside other bus services.
+A new underground station for metro and bus services will be delivered at the Cultural Centre, and a new depot for the metro vehicle fleet will be constructed near the existing busway at Rochedale.

 - high-frequency services every three minutes in peak periods on weekdays, with a metro every 90 seconds between Roma Street and Mater Hill busway stations